-As a prospecting mining company we are constantly engaging investors with an interest in this ever growing market.
+As a prospecting mining company we are always in search of investors with an interest in this ever growing market.

-Led by dynamic Executive Chairman and brand champion, Muzi Mkhize, our foundation is built on strong relationships and partnering with other respected enterprises as a priority.
+Led by dynamic CEO and brand ambassador Muzi Mkhize, our foundation is built on strong relationships and partnering with other respected enterprises as a priority.

-Our broad-based ownership demonstrates our commitment to empowerment and transformation.
+Our broad-based ownership demonstrates its commitment to empowerment and transformation.

-Mkhize Mining Investments business interests have primarily been established from mining iron ore, chrome ore, coal and manganize.
+Mkhize Mining Investments business interests have primarily been sourced from mining iron ore, chrome ore, coal and manganize.

-We also possess geology & plant equipment together with machinery that puts us above and beyond other industry players.
+We also possess geology & plant equipment together with machinery that puts us above and beyond our so-called “competitors”.

 Mkhize Mining possesses a wealth of knowledge, experience and expertise in the mining sector.
 By partnering with us, local enterprises and foreign investors stand to benefit from our internal resources and the magnitude of networks we have built over the years giving any investment an added advantage.
 We strive to apply the best industry practices and to provide solutions that meet the needs of our clients while making our joint endeavours beneficial for all involved, our partners, ourselves and the communities that we work in.